samples/task-manager/ if you want to compare at any point.

 task-manager/ to create the module skeletons:backend/app/modules/:Write the Team module model

 backend/app/modules/team/models.py with:TimestampedModel adds created_at and updated_at automatically, always placed last in every list, form, and detail view.
-Use FrameworkModel instead if you do not need audit timestamps.Write the Tasks module model
+Use FrameworkModel instead if you do not need audit timestamps.Write the Projects module model

 backend/app/modules/tasks/models.py with:parent_task_id foreign key and the subtasks / parent_task relationships give every task an optional parent.
 The code generator detects the self-referential relationship and automatically sets showViewType: "tree-details" in the TypeScript schema — telling the React UI to render sub-tasks as a Miller columns tree browser instead of a flat table.Generate API and frontend schemas